 What do you understand by holistic education?

 Holistic education refers to the development of the inner and outer self of an individual which prepares them for life.
-Although ancient education system in India was free, but it was not centralized.
+Although ancient education system in India was free, it was not centralized.
 Its foundations were mostly laid in the rich cultural traditions of India that helped in the development of the physical, spiritual, intellectual and artistic aspects of life holistically.

 Why do you think Takshashila and Nalanda have been declared heritage sites?